How to avoid getting sick in India

 - A general feeling of lethargy, especially if you have diarrhoea and vomiting.

-- Loss of appetite will result, which isn’t a bad thing as adding a lot of food into a tummy that is trying to overcome a bug adds fuel to the fire.
+- Loss of appetite will result, which isn’t bad as adding a lot of food into a tummy trying to overcome a bug adds fuel to the fire.

 Like any aspect of travel, everyone has a different opinion and a different level of risk that they are prepared to take.
 While some travellers will throw caution to the wind in any situation, there are others who are totally risk-averse and will take whatever precaution is necessary to mitigate the prevailing risks.

-Many will sit in the zone somewhere in between and wax and wane with where they put their focus on health-related matters.
+Many will sit in the zone somewhere in between and wax and wane, where they put their focus on health-related matters.
 Everything comes down to personal preferences and values.

-And to prove it’s not just me who thinks you need to be careful, below you’ll hear from nine other travel writers who have at some stage fallen victim to being sick in India.
+And to prove it’s not just me who thinks you need to be careful, below you’ll hear from nine other travel writers who have, at some stage, fallen victim to being sick while in this country.
 Even with years of experience, it shows that anyone can succumb to the quirks of eating in a different country.
 Knowing how to avoid getting sick in India is the first step in trying to stay healthy.

 Drink filtered water